IshanGrover2004/GSOC/gsoc24-report.md

 ## Acknowledgements
 I want to thank **Carlos Fernandez Sanz** for creating this incredible product and for the opportunity to collaborate with Google Summer of Code.
 I'm also very grateful to my mentors, **Punit Lodha**, **canihavesomecoffee**, and **thealphadollar**, for helping & guiding in contribution.
-A special thanks to Prateek Sunal for collaborating and working with me in this project.
+A special thanks to Prateek Sunal & elbertronnie for collaborating and working with me in this project.